matthewsamuel95/ACM-ICPC-Algorithms/Search/JumpSearch/README.md

 * STEP 2: Jump from index 4 to index 8;
 * STEP 3: Jump from index 8 to index 16;
 * STEP 4: Since the element at index 16 is greater than 55 we will jump back a step to come to index 9.
-* STEP 5: Perform linear search from index 9 to get the element 55.
+* STEP 5: Perform a linear search from index 9 to get the element 55.

 ## Time Complexity
 O(sqrt(n))